vkurup/kurup.org/blog/_posts/2007-06-07-kavi-arrives.markdown

 layout: post
 title: Kavi Arrives!
 permalink: /blog/2007/06/07/kavi-arrives
-categories: kavi, baby, birthday, family
+tags: kavi baby birthday family
 ---

 Mala and I are so proud to announce the birth of our healthy, happy baby boy!